FXCM vs Plus500 Comparison

 How do FXCM and Plus500 differ in terms of minimum deposit?
 What about average spreads and funding options?

 FXCM requires a minimum deposit of Starts from $50, while Plus500 requires a minimum deposit of €100.
-From our testing we found FXCM offers spreads of 1.38 (Q2 2022), while Plus500 offers spreads of 0.6 (as of Aug 2018).
-FXCM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+From our testing we found FXCM offers spreads of 1.38, while Plus500 offers spreads of 0.8 (August 2021).
+FXCM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, FXCM or Plus500?
+Which broker offers more tradeable asset classes, FXCM or Plus500?

-FXCM offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Agriculturals Looking at total tradeable symbols, FXCM has 441, compared to 2800 from Plus500.
+FXCM offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
+Looking at total tradeable symbols, FXCM has 440, compared to 2800 from Plus500.